 Remember that these sealers can cause other important parts in the cooling system to clog also!

 Why is the mixing of these liquids harmful for the engine?

 The reason behind it relies on both the liquids’ chemical properties.
-Oil is a thick viscous substance while coolant is water-like.
-The engine relies completely on oil for lubrication which coolants and water cannot offer.
+Oil is a thick viscous substance, while coolant is water-like.
+The engine relies completely on oil for lubrication, which coolants and water cannot offer.
 That should make it clear that oil and coolant cannot go together.